Nebraska governor signs 12-week abortion ban, limits on gender-affirming care for minors - The Boston Globe

 The state's unicameral Legislature passed the bill with the two contentious issues on Friday after hours of heated debate.
 Conservative lawmakers wrangled just enough votes to end a filibuster before approving the bill.

-Omaha Sen. Kathleen Kauth, who introduced the proposal restricting gender-affirming care, said Monday that the filibuster actually gave senators more time to discuss and research the issue.
+Omaha Senator Kathleen Kauth, who introduced the proposal restricting gender-affirming care, said Monday that the filibuster actually gave senators more time to discuss and research the issue.

 “The filibuster actually is what made this happen,” Kauth said.
 “And so I doubt it was their intention, but that gave us the time to make this work.”